-The vast majority of physicists do not attribute the above anthropic coincidences (the fine-tuming of universal constants and the low entropy of the universe at the Big Bang) to random occurrence.
+The vast majority of physicists do not attribute these four and other anthropic coincidences (or the low entropy of the universe) at the Big Bang to random occurrence.
 Neither do they appeal to a prior natural cause (since the low entropy and constant values occur at the Big Bang).
 This virtually forces physicists to select one of two transuniversal explanations:

-- (a) A multiverse in which every bubble universe has its own set of constant values, ultimately allowing trillions upon trillions upon trillions of bubble universes with different values of constants to naturalistically produce one highly improbable anthropic universe like our own. - (b) Supernatural design in which a highly intelligent transphysical Creator selects the values of the constants and produces the low entropy of the universe at the Big Bang (similar to Sir Fred Hoyle's "superintellect").
+- A multiverse in which every bubble universe has its own set of constant values, (a) ultimately allowing trillions upon trillions upon trillions of bubble universes with different values of constants to naturalistically produce one highly improbable anthropic universe like our own. - Supernatural design in which a highly intelligent transphysical Creator selects the (b) values of the constants and produces the low entropy of the universe at the Big Bang (similar to Sir Fred Hoyle's "superintellect").